 MBRI has concerns about the extent to which the costs put forward by Seqwater reflect costs associated with water storage.
 The testing and verification of those costs was not undertaken on a representative sampling basis.
 On a non-tested direct item, rates expense, the apportionment between WSS and other Seqwater operations appears high for WSS.
 On the non-direct item of insurance, the amount allocated to CBRWSS also appears to be high when compared to insurances across other Seqwater activities.
 As a further check, the balance between direct and indirect costs is generally out of kilter with typical operational activities.
-One would not expect that the aggregate of indirect costs would nearly match the aggregate of direct costs.
+One would not expect that the aggregate of indirect costs would nearly match the aggregate of direct cost and may be indicative of problems in properly identifying and allocating non direct costs.
 Seqwater is a very large organization that carries out a significant range of activities and has significant assets and costs and errors in apportionment can result in WSS picking up more than a fair share.

-MBRI submits that there are sufficient concerns about the methodology and the resulting assessment of costs to warrant QCA undertaking a more thorough investigation and analysis.
+MBRI submits that that there are sufficient concerns about the methodology and the resulting assessment of costs to warrant QCA undertaking a more thorough investigation and analysis.